-- 12.1 Our policy on Use of Reasonable Force is set out separately.
+- 12.1 Our policy on physical intervention / positive handling by staff is set out as part of our Use of Reasonable Force Policy.
 It complies with the Department for Education Guidance, 'The Use of Reasonable Force, Advice for Headteachers, Staff and Governing Bodies' July 2013.
 This policy states that staff may only use 'reasonable force', meaning no more force than is needed, to prevent pupils from hurting themselves or others, from damaging property, or from causing disorder.
-It is always unlawful to use force as a punishment. - 12.2 Headteachers and authorised staff can use such force as is reasonable in the circumstances to conduct a search for the following 'prohibited items': knives and weapons, alcohol, illegal drugs, stolen items, cigarettes and tobacco, fireworks, pornographic images, or any article that has been or is likely to be used to commit an offence, cause personal injury or damage property. - 12.3 If the use of force is necessary, reasonable adjustments for disabled children and children with special educational needs will be made. - 12.4 Any use of force or restraint, must be recorded and signed by a witness.
-The parent/carer will be informed of the incident. - 12.5 Staff who are likely to need to use physical intervention must be appropriately trained. - 12.6 We understand that physical intervention of a nature which causes injury or unnecessary distress to a child may be considered under child protection or disciplinary procedures.
+It is always unlawful to use force as a punishment. - 12.2 If the use of force is necessary, reasonable adjustments for disabled children and children with special educational needs will be made. - 12.3 Any use of force or restraint, must be recorded and signed by a witness.
+The parent/carer will be informed of the incident. - 12.4 Staff who are likely to need to use physical intervention must be appropriately trained. - 12.5 We understand that physical intervention of a nature which causes injury or unnecessary distress to a child may be considered under child protection or disciplinary procedures.